BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 * A Breadboard
 * An LED
 * A 1k resistor
-* Two Male-Female jumper wires
+* Two male-female jumper wires

 Most of this can be found in the Arduino Starter Kit provided.
 The jumper wires can be found in a separate box provided by the lector.